Enabling discovery of solar system objects in large alert data streams: Application on candidate Solar System objects

-The distribution of magnitudes of the alerts in the trajectories linked by Fink-FAT is similar to the distribution of magnitudes for confirmed solar system objects.
-The distributions of the orbital parameters and error estimates follow the same trend as for the confirmed and pure orbits described in Sec. \ref{sec:finkfat-recov-perf}.
-Hence according to Table \ref{tab:finkfatperf} this points towards a high purity, and it gives confidence in the fact that the orbit candidates with error estimates might be valid unreported solar system candidates in the MPC database at the time of the observations.
-In Fig. \ref{fig:sso_futur} we show the distribution of orbital parameters estimated from reconstructed trajectories.
-The estimated orbital parameters are mainly compatible with objects from the Main-Belt according to the MPC database.
-We also have some excursions to near-Earth {classes} and distant objects, but these candidate objects result {from only initial orbit determination and they have no error estimate on their orbital parameters}.
-This is probably a consequence of the fact that Fink-FAT linkage parameters estimated from the set of confirmed objects are mainly representative from Main-Belt objects (see Sec. \ref{sec:sso_confirmed}).
+The distribution of magnitudes of the alerts in the trajectories linked by Fink-FAT is similar to the distribution of magnitudes for confirmed Solar System objects.
+The distributions of the orbital parameters and error estimates follow the same trend as for the confirmed and pure orbits described in Sect. \ref{sec:finkfat-recov-perf}.
+Hence, according to Table \ref{tab:finkfatperf}, this points towards a high purity and it lends confidence to the fact that the orbit candidates with error estimates might be valid unreported Solar System candidates in the MPC database at the time of the observations.
+In Fig. \ref{fig:sso_futur}, we show the distribution of orbital parameters estimated from reconstructed trajectories. \review{Trajectories that pass the full orbit determination are mainly located in the main belt, while those from only initial orbit determination tend to lie more often on extreme regions of the parameter space, {with a perihelion at 1 AU, which is likely a sign of ill-defined orbit solutions driven by the initial conditions used in the solver.} This is probably a consequence of the fact that Fink-FAT linkage parameters estimated from the set of confirmed objects are mainly representative of main-belt objects (see Sect. \ref{sec:sso_confirmed}).}